 Here’s the thing: People don’t buy What you do — they buy Why you do it.
 Your Why is simply your cause, purpose, or belief — your reason for existence — while your What serves as the tangible proof of your cause.
 You see, logic (What) makes us think, but it’s emotion (Why) that makes us act.

 To find your Why, ask yourself: Why do you (or your company) exist?
 Why do you get out of bed every morning?
 Why should anyone care?
-Your How is the actions you take to realize that belief.
+Your Hows are the actions you take to realize that belief.
 Of course, your actions are value-based.
 For example, instead of saying that your value is integrity, which doesn’t mean much, say that it’s doing the right thing.
 Values have to be actionable (verbs) as they guide our decision-making.
 Values could include taking care of the people in your organization in this order — employees, customers, stakeholders.
 Values could include accepting or changing things without complaining.
-Our values serve as the tangible proof of our beliefs.
+Our values bring our WHY to life.
 Finally, our Whats are the results of those actions — everything we say and do.

 Sinek says that when we say, act, and do consistently in this order, we are being authentic.